fickryiman/bookstore-cms/README.md

 ### Key Features <a name="key-features"></a>

 <!-- > Describe between 1-3 key features of the application. -->
-- Make simple calculations.
+- display a list of books
+- add a book
-- Read a random math-related quote.
+- remove a selected book
-- single page apps (SPA).
+- single page apps (SPA)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>